xpdustry/javelin/README.md

       is `8080`).

-    - `fr.xpdustry.javelin.socket.workers` : The number of threads handling the incoming and outgoing events (optional).
+    - `fr.xpdustry.javelin.socket.workers` : The number of threads handling the incoming and outgoing messages (optional).

-    - `fr.xpdustry.javelin.server.always-allow-local-connections` : Allows clients to connect without
+    - `fr.xpdustry.javelin.server.always-allow-local-connections` : Allows clients to connect
-      a password if they are on the same network (optional, default is `false`).
+      without a password if they are on the same machine as the server (optional, default is `false`).

-   Then if you did not enable `always-allow-local-connections` or you did, but you have servers that aren't in the Javelin server network, you can add them with the command `javelin-user-add <username> <password>`.
+      > If this option is not enabled, or it's enabled but the client is not on the same machine, add them with the command `javelin-user-add <username> <password>`.

-   > Users are saved in a binary file at `./javelin/users-v2.bin.gz`, passwords are salted and hashed with Bcrypt.

-3. Once it's ready, restart your Mindustry server and your Javelin server should start along it.
+3. Once your main Mindustry server is ready, restart it and your Javelin server should start too.

-4. Now, for each server where Javelin is installed, edit the following properties in the config file at `./javelin/config.properties` :
+4. Now, for each "client" server, edit the following properties in the config file at `./javelin/config.properties` :

     - `fr.xpdustry.javelin.socket.mode` to `CLIENT`.

-    - `fr.xpdustry.javelin.client.address` to the main javelin server address such as `ws://example.org:port` (if the client is in the network of the server and that `always-allow-local-connections` is enabled, set to `ws://localhost:port`).
+    - `fr.xpdustry.javelin.client.address` to the main javelin server address such as `ws://example.org:port` (or `ws://localhost:port` if the client is running in the same machine as the server and that `always-allow-local-connections` is enabled).

     - `fr.xpdustry.javelin.socket.workers` : The number of threads handling the incoming and outgoing events (optional).